denysgerasymuk799/Smart_lighting_system/README.md

 **The main target** of the project is to design a dynamic system of lighting devices on the soft and hard level, which have special functionality and can be controlled with the main board or your smartphone via Bluetooth.

-This  project  demonstrates how  to  transform  BLE  Pioneer  Kits  with  PSoC  4  BLE  into  nodes  of  a  Mesh  Network and  relay common  data  over  that  network  using  flooding mechanism.
-This  project  employs  connection  method, where  a  BLE connection  is  made  between  two  nodes  before  data  is  transferred.
+This  project  demonstrates how  to  transform  BLE  Pioneer  Kits  with  PSoC  4  BLE  into  nodes  of  a  **Mesh  Network** and  relay common  data  over  that  network  using  flooding mechanism.
+The system  employs  connection  method, where  a  BLE connection  is  made  between  two  nodes  before  data  is  transferred.

 Once  the  data  has  been  received  by  a  node,  the  node switches GAP role to connect to other nodes and relay the same data.
-The data relayed in this project is of RGB LED color and  intensity  control  and  the  Mesh  Network  allows  it to  be  relayed  to  each  node  in  that  network.
-The  project  can  be  easily modified to relay any other form of data.
+The data relayed in this project is of **RGB LED color** and  **intensity  control**  and  the  Mesh  Network  allows  it to  be  relayed  to  each  node  in  that  network.
+The  project  can  be  **easily modified to relay any other form of data.**

-Note: From here on, the BLE Pioneer Kits with PSoC 4 BLE Module will be referred to as nodes of this Mesh network, unless explicitly specified.

 Based on such approach, we have developed the following **functionality**:

-1. **Auto reassignment** of the main control board: in the main mode, there is the main board, which initialises changing the color and its spread throughout the mesh system.
-Furthermore, if the main board disappears, so the system lights up red color and auto reassignment of the main control board is starting -- as the result one of the peripherals becomes main control board.
+1. **Auto reassignment** of the main control board: in the main mode, there is the main control board, which initialises changing the color and its spread throughout the Mesh system.
+Furthermore, if the main board disappears, so the system lights up red color and auto reassignment of the main control board is starting -- as the result one of the peripherals becomes the main control board.

 2. **Synchronisation with music**: the system is able to make the lighting show by changing the color and brightness depending on the music bits.